Sup2point0/Assort/affine/readme.md

   </tr>
 </table>

-Affinities that retain their effect while no longer being controlled.
+Affinitys that retain their effect while no longer being controlled.

 <br>